awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 aws-cli/1.16.71 Python/3.6.5 Linux/4.14.77-81.59-amzn2.x86_64 botocore/1.12.61
 ```

 The AWS CLI is updated regularly to add support for new services and commands\.
 To update to the latest version of the AWS CLI, run the installation command again\.
-For detials about the latest version of the AWS CLI, see the [ AWS CLI release notes](https://github.com/aws/aws-cli/blob/develop/CHANGELOG.rst)\.
+For details about the latest version of the AWS CLI, see the [ AWS CLI release notes](https://github.com/aws/aws-cli/blob/develop/CHANGELOG.rst)\.

 ```
 $ pip install awscli --upgrade --user